Information Security Hub

 - Enable automatic updating.
 Devices running the most recent version of their operating system and apps are harder to hack.

-- Install or enable tracking abilities so that you can tract your device over the internet.
+- Install or enable tracking abilities so that you can track your device over the internet.
 This makes it possible to locate it and may allow you to remotely wipe all of your information off the device if needed.

 Passwords / Passphrases

 Strong passwords are essential to safeguard your personal information.
 Once a cybercriminal has your password, they may be able to access your bank account, read your email, or worse.
 Traditional passwords can be complex, hard to remember, and confusing.
 It is now recommended to use a passphrase instead.
 A passphrase is a series of random words (Green-Luck-Easily) or a sentence (Time for Coffee!) which are easier to remember but harder for attackers to hack.
 They are strong because they use capital letters and symbols.
-TO make them even stronger, letters can be replaced with symbols such as using the @ symbol in place of the letter 'a'.
+To make them even stronger, letters can be replaced with symbols such as using the @ symbol in place of the letter 'a'.

 Tips for using passphrases:

-- Use a different passphrase for each different device and account.
+- Use a different passphrase for each device and account.
 Consider using a password manager program that securely stores your passphrases for you.

 - Never share your passphrase with anyone.
 The only exception would be to share it with a trusted family member in case of an emergency.